 Mothman

-claimed that the creature possessed luminous eyes.
-A number of hypotheses have
+while others claimed that the creature possessed luminous eyes.
+A number of hypotheses have been put

 sighting described in the media took place three days later.